How Landscaping Choices Affect Pest Activity Around Your Property in Lakewood

 Mulch and Organic Debris: More Than Just Ground Cover

-Mulch keeps your soil moist and your garden looking sharp—but too much of it, especially near your foundation, creates a welcoming home for pests like ants, earwigs, and even termites.
+Mulch keeps your soil moist and your garden looking sharp.
+That being said, too much of it, especially near your foundation, creates a welcoming home for pests like ants, earwigs, and even termites.
 Keep mulch layers thin (under two inches) and at least a foot away from your house.
 Also, don’t forget about leaf piles and compost heaps.
 Left unmanaged, these can become breeding grounds for bugs and nesting sites for rodents.

 Not all greenery is created equal when it comes to pest control.
 Fruit-bearing trees and sweet-smelling flowers can draw in everything from ants to squirrels.
 On the flip side, herbs like rosemary, mint, and lavender naturally repel mosquitoes and flies.
 Adding these plants near windows or patios not only keeps pests away but adds pleasant scents and visual appeal to your yard.